openwallet-foundation-labs/tsp/docs/src/cli/usage.md

 Output:
 ```
- INFO tsp: did:web:tsp-test.org:user:example is verified and added to database.json
+ INFO tsp: did:web:tsp-test.org:user:example is verified and added to the database
 ```

 The verify command also support the alias argument: